MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     ![Picture 17](../images/dp-300-module-01-lab-17.png)

-    Note—you can also configure the storage for your SQL Server VM on this screen.
+    **Note —** you can also configure the storage for your SQL Server VM on this screen.
 By default, the SQL Server Azure VM templates create one premium disk with read caching for data, one premium disk without caching for transaction log, and uses the local SSD (D:\ on Windows) for tempdb.

-1. Select the Review + create button.
-Then select the Create button.
+1. Select the **Review + create** button.
+Then select **Create**.

     ![Picture 18](../images/dp-300-module-01-lab-18.png)

 1. On the deployment blade, wait until the deployment is complete.
 The VM will take approximate 5-10 minutes to deploy.
-Then select the Go to resource button.
+After the deployment is complete, select  **Go to resource**.

     ![Picture 19](../images/dp-300-module-01-lab-19.png)